janpetzold/az305-learning/README.md

 - Virtual networks can connect not only VMs but other Azure resources, such as the App Service Environment for Power Apps, Azure Kubernetes Service, and Azure virtual machine scale sets.
 - Service endpoints can connect to other Azure resource types, such as Azure SQL databases and storage accounts.
 This approach enables you to link multiple Azure resources to virtual networks to improve security and provide optimal routing between resources.

-By default, Azure routes traffic between subnets on any connected virtual networks, on-premises networks, and the internet.
-You also can control routing and override those settings, as follows:
+You also can control routing and override settings as follows:

 - Route tables allow you to define rules about how traffic should be directed.
 You can create custom route tables that control how packets are routed between subnets.
 - Border Gateway Protocol (BGP) works with Azure VPN gateways, Azure Route Server, or Azure ExpressRoute to propagate on-premises BGP routes to Azure virtual networks.